Sherajul-Shakil/ShoppingList/README.md

 # item_list_controller.dart

-> what if we wanted to be able to filter our items and only view the obtained ones? thanks to riverpod this is pretty easy to do inside of our item list controller. let's define an enum named itemlist filter with two values all and obtained. next we'll make an itemlest filter provider that uses a state provider to let us know the selected itemless filter. we can now create another provider that gives us a list of items based on our current filter and the existing items in our list. we get the current filter and itemless state by using ref.watch. so whenever there are changes to the filter or list of items this provider will return new items itemlist state has dot maybe one so we can return the correct items based on our filter.
+> what if we wanted to be able to filter our items and only view the obtained ones? thanks to riverpod this is pretty easy to do inside of our item list controller. let's define an enum named itemlist filter with two values all and obtained. next we'll make an itemlist filter provider that uses a state provider to let us know the selected itemless filter. we can now create another provider that gives us a list of items based on our current filter and the existing items in our list. we get the current filter and itemlist state by using ref.watch. so whenever there are changes to the filter or list of items this provider will return new items itemlist state has dot maybe one so we can return the correct items based on our filter.

 ~~~dart